ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

            * Ensure that the default value in the docs matches the default value in the code.
 The actual default for the role variable will always come from ``defaults/main.yml``.
            * The default field must not be listed as part of the description, unless it requires additional information or conditions.
-           * If the option is a boolean value, you can use any of the boolean values recognized by Ansible:
+           * If the option is a boolean value, you should use true/false.
-             (such as true/false or yes/no).
-Choose the one that reads better in the context of the option.

         :choices: